-The FleetMon database is for the most part based on the AIS information received from the vessels.
-The vessels' crew takes care of providing the correct information via the AIS system, so the crew does have a big influence on the AIS data we receive from them.
+The FleetMon database is, for the most part, based on the AIS information received from the vessels.
+The vessels' crew provides the correct information via the AIS system, so the crew greatly influences the AIS data we receive from them.

-- Checking and updating the static information, which has to be entered in the AIS system manually.
+Checking and updating the static information must be entered into the AIS system manually.
 The static information consists of the vessel's name, type, IMO number, dimensions, call sign and location of the AIS antenna on board.

-- Correctly updating of the voyage information (destination, ETA, draught) before the vessel is departing.
-Is this information correct, FleetMon can compare the ETA received from the vessel against a calculated ETA (available for Unlimited user).
+Correctly updating the voyage information (destination, ETA, draught) before the vessel departs.
+If this information is correct, FleetMon can compare the ETA received from the ship against a calculated ETA.

 Please note: It happens that the crew is using the fields for "destination" or "ETA" to provide other information, i.e.:

-"fishing" - in this case, the vessel (suspected a fishing boat) has no port as a destination,
+"fishing" - in this case, the boat (suspected a fishing boat) has no port as a destination,

-- "for order" - the vessel is sailing without a specific destination and is waiting for an order.
+"for order" - the ship is sailing without a specific destination and is waiting for an order.